GALLERY LAB

 Picture

 Plant-microbe interactions are important but cryptic components of how communities and ecosystems function and respond to change.
 Fundamental information such as the natural history and biogeography of many microbial genotypes are unknown, and the complexity of microbial communities often results in the distillation of their functions into inelegantly simplified emergent processes.
 We do know that parasitic and mutualistic plant-microbe associations can change the competitive interactions among plant species, potentially influencing plant biodiversity by exerting strong control over the establishment of seedlings in a community.
 These plant-microbe interactions may be especially important in tropical forests, which are critical reservoirs of biodiversity increasingly threatened by changing climate and land conversion.
-We have found that fungi can moderate the outcomes of interspecific competition among tropical forest seedlings in direct and indirect ways.
-Our current work with Scott Mangan (Washington U), Stefan Schnitzerand Ching-Hong Yang (U-Wisconsin-Milwaukee) spans tropical precipitation gradients to test the relative importance of pathogens and other drivers of plant biodiversity in tropical forests over regional scales and in the context of the decreasing precipitation projected in Central America over the next decades.
+We have found that fungi can mediate the outcomes of interspecific competition among tropical forest seedlings in direct and indirect ways.

 Soil microbial impacts on dryland native plant revegetation